Australian Agricultural Company Mine Manager's House

-Australian Agricultural Company Mine Manager's House is a heritage-listed former colliery official's residence at 195 Denison Street, Hamilton, City of Newcastle, New South Wales, Australia.
+Australian Agricultural Company Mine Manager's House is a heritage-listed former colliery official's residence at 195 Denison Street, Hamilton, a suburb of Newcastle, New South Wales, Australia.
 It was built from 1849 to 1920.
 It is also known as A.A.
 Company House and A. A. Company Mine Manager's Cottage.
 It was added to the New South Wales State Heritage Register on 25 August 2017.

 History

 Pre- and Post-Contact Aboriginal Custodianship

 The Awabakal people are the traditional custodians of the site of Newcastle (Muloobinba).
 It has been claimed that Hamilton was called Nickimble, meaning "place of coal".
 (Gloucester Advocate, 9 October 1931, p.
 3) Cameron's Hill, as dry ground rising above surrounding swampland, may have been a ceremonial site.
 It is said to have been intermittently visited as late as the 1890s by Awabakal people, who, walking in from Swansea, some 25 km to the south, would throw boomerangs down to what is now Gregson Park.